• Skip to main content

 Like other so-called superfoods, chia seeds are loaded with antioxidants.
 These antioxidants can fight off free radicals and thus prevent cancer.

-Chia seeds can promote bone health with its combination of protein, calcium, magnesium, and phosphorus.
+Chia seeds can promote bone health with their combination of protein, calcium, magnesium, and phosphorus.
 These are nutrients that promote optimal bone health.
-In fact, chia seeds can be considered as an excellent alternative to dairy as far as calcium supplementation is concerned.
+In fact, chia seeds can be considered an excellent alternative to dairy as far as calcium supplementation is concerned.

 Chia Seeds Pizza Recipe